achirkin/vulkan/README.md

 Note, you need modern drivers to support ulkan api, e.g. nvidia drivers 367+.
 If your drivers are ok, install vulkan libs and everything should be fine.

-Basically, ghc should be able to see vulkan dynamic library and to discover "vulkan/vulkan.h" header file.
+Basically, ghc should be able to see vulkan dynamic library and to discover header files.

 On ubuntu, these can be installed as follows:
 ```bash